kubecost/docs/getting-started.md

 You can use an existing node exporter DaemonSet by setting the `prometheus.nodeExporter.enabled` and `prometheus.serviceAccounts.nodeExporter.create` Kubecost helm chart config options to `false`.
 More configs options shown [here](https://github.com/kubecost/cost-analyzer-helm-chart).
 Note: this requires your existing node exporter to be configured to export metrics on the default port.

-## <a name="basic-auth"></a>Kubecost Ingress example
+## <a name="basic-auth"></a>Kubecost Ingress examples

 Enabling external access to the Kubecost product simply requires exposing access to port 9090 on the `kubecost-cost-analyzer` pod.
 This can be accomplished with a number of approaches, including Ingress or Service definitions.
-The following definition provides an example of Ingress with basic auth.
-Here is [another example](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/) of using basic auth with an Ingress.
+The following example definitions use the NGINX [Ingress Contoller].

-Note: on GCP, you will need to update the `kubecost-cost-analyzer` service to become a `NodePort` instead of a `ClusterIP` type service.
+First is an example of using basic auth with an Ingress.
+Here is [another example](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/).

 ```
 apiVersion: v1